First Test: Joe Root’s calculated brilliance makes it a day of hard grind for India in Chennai

 But Root did what all good batsmen do.
 He initially looked to absorb all that the Indian bowlers could throw at him.
 He didn’t want his team to lose another wicket and he focussed on that.
 He got to 18 off 62 balls very carefully.

-Then, he looked to consolidate — get the singles flowing, look for the odd four.
-He put the sweep shot away earlier, despite the great success it has got him, and concentrated on playing with the straight bat against Ashwin, Ishant and Bumrah.
+Then, he looked to consolidate – get the singles flowing, look for the odd four.
+He put the sweep shot away earlier, despite the great success it has got him, and concentrated on playing with the straight bat against Ashwin, Ishant Sharma and Bumrah.
 But the moment Shahbaz Nadeem and Washington Sundar were introduced into the attack, he looked to take more initiative.
 The increased run-rate was evident in the manner he reached his 51 off 110 balls.

 Then, finally, with the bowlers tiring, he found an even higher gear.
 It helped that the pitch wasn’t doing anything but at no point did Root looked like he was inclined to throw it away.
 The sweep shot was now brought into play, the switch hit… the reverse sweep… all followed.
 Sibley did his thing at one end but the effortless manner in which he accelerated left India’s bowlers gasping for breath.